CBL2C/CBL2C/README.md

 Over the past year I have spent several hundred hours becoming familiar with Front-End development, JS, jQuery, TypeScript, and React.

-I will be completing frontend development with a few public portfolio projects, the first of which is [Spooflix](https://github.com/CBL2C/Spooflix)
+I am currently working on a clone of Reddit built in React.
+It will be available here on GitHub when I feel it is worth showing publicly.

+I will be seeking employment once I feel compentent in Front-End development. my goal is to continue to work on Back-End learning while employed as a front-end developer.

-Once frontend portfolios are complete, I will begin backend development courses with Node, Express, and SQL.
+Once Front-End portfolio projects are complete, I will begin Back-End development courses with Node, Express, and SQL.

-I hope to gain employment as a frontend developer while continuing my fullstack education.
+I hope to gain employment as a Front-End developer while continuing my fullstack education.

 <br>